Independently investigate underlying assumptions in your field of study.

 WI Associate Director, Faculty, Institute for Humane Education, NCCU adjunct Professor

-WI Chief Academic Officer, NCCU adjunct Professor
+WI Chief Academic Officer, WI Faculty, NCCU Adjunct Professor